 —Booklist (starred review)

-"Hannaham's seductive and disturbing second novel grips the reader from page one...
+- "Hannaham's seductive and disturbing second novel grips the reader from page one...
 The light he shines on the realities of racial injustice, human trafficking, drug abuse, and exploitation make a deep imprint on the reader.
 But as devastating as Darlene, Eddie, and the other laborers' situations become, the heroic themes of love, forgiveness, and redemption carry this memorable story."—Publisher's Weekly (Starred Review)

 - "This talented author conveys the story as no other could, except possibly Tony Morrison, as in The Bluest Eye.
 But Hannaham may actually surpass Morrison's considerable talents in conveying the darkness of our struggles."—Peter Kelton, The Examiner